-Extraordinary circumstances will be considered on an individual basis by the Coordinator of Field Experiences, the Program Coordinator, the University Supervisor and the Clinical Instructor Any attendance irregularity and/or failure to notify the proper persons will adversely affect completion of the student teaching assignment and may result in a discontinuation of the experience.
+If a candidate is absent or tardy for any reason, whether excused or personal, the Clinical Instructor and University Supervisor must be notified prior to the time school begins.
+All absences will be recorded by the Clinical Instructor.
+Extraordinary circumstances will be considered on an individual basis by the Coordinator of Field Experiences, the Program Coordinator, the University Supervisor, and the Clinical Instructor.
+Any attendance irregularity and/or failure to notify the proper persons will adversely affect completion of the student teaching assignment and may result in a written disposition or 47 discontinuation of the experience.